Renters Insurance: Apply, Check Coverage, and Protect What You Own

 Listing your landlord or management company as an "additional interest" or "interested party" does not give them access to your policy payout; it simply means they get notified if coverage cancels.
 You remain the policyholder, and personal property claims still go to you.

-If you need help navigating online account setup for document uploads, resources such as Google Ajutor walk through browser and account basics that also apply when signing into insurer portals from different devices.
+If you need help navigating online account setup for document uploads, resources such as the official website walk through browser and account basics that also apply when signing into insurer portals from different devices.

 How to Apply for Renters Insurance and Compare Plans